angular/angular/aio/content/guide/http.md

 ### Contexts are mutable

 Unlike most other aspects of `HttpRequest` instances, the request context is mutable and persists across other immutable transformations of the request.
-This allows interceptors to coordinate operations through the context.
+This lets interceptors coordinate operations through the context.
 For instance, the `RetryInterceptor` example could use a second context token to track how many errors occur during the execution of a given request:

 <code-example path="http/src/app/http-interceptors/retry-interceptor.ts" region="mutable-context" header="coordinating operations through the context"></code-example>